beginner-corp/docs.begin.com/src/shared/docs/en/support/help-support.md

 ## Questions?
 Feedback?
 High fives?

 Join the Begin community!
 Who wouldn't want to hang out with the other intelligent, attractive Begin users?
-[Head on over to the Begin Spectrum!](https://github.com/smallwins/begin-community/discussions)
+[Head on over to the Begin Community Discussion Forum!](https://github.com/smallwins/begin-community/discussions)

 ## Hit us up on Twitter